 We work with FEMA-compliant specialists to structure repatriation under RBI current account rules.
 Documentation for authorised dealers is prepared, RBI correspondence handled where required, and funds are remitted to your designated foreign account.

-Yes.
-Foreign companies are entitled to file debt recovery applications before the Debt Recovery Tribunal (DRT) in India under the Recovery of Debts and Bankruptcy Act, 1993 (RDDBFI Act).
-The minimum threshold is ₹20 lakhs (approximately USD 24,000).
-There is no requirement for the foreign company to have a registered office in India, though it must engage a locally enrolled advocate to appear before the tribunal.
+Yes — through the appropriate forum.
+The Debt Recovery Tribunal (DRT) route under the Recovery of Debts and Bankruptcy Act, 1993 (RDB Act) is available only where the claimant is a bank or a notified financial institution; a foreign trade creditor cannot itself file a DRT Original Application.
+Foreign trade creditors instead proceed through a commercial suit before the appropriate court, or through enforcement of a foreign judgment or arbitral award.
+There is no requirement for the foreign company to have a registered office in India, though it must engage a locally enrolled advocate to appear before Indian courts and tribunals.
 Unified Chambers assists foreign clients through the entire process — from jurisdiction assessment and cause of action verification to final recovery and repatriation of funds.

 Jurisdiction depends on where the defendant (Indian debtor) is located or where the cause of action arose.
 Debt Recovery Tribunals (DRTs) handle claims above ₹20 lakhs involving banks, financial institutions, and secured creditors.
-For trade-related disputes, the High Courts of Delhi, Mumbai, Bombay, Calcutta, Madras, and other jurisdictions have Original Side jurisdiction for commercial claims above specified thresholds.
+For trade-related disputes, the High Courts of Delhi, Bombay, Calcutta and Madras have Original Side jurisdiction for commercial claims above specified thresholds.
 The National Company Law Tribunal (NCLT) handles insolvency proceedings under the Insolvency and Bankruptcy Code, 2016.
 Unified Chambers maintains active presence before DRT Delhi, DRT Mumbai, Delhi High Court, and Bombay High Court — the four most critical forums for international debt recovery.

 Realistic timelines vary by forum and enforcement mechanism.
 DRT proceedings, once a case is filed and served, typically move through hearing stages in 12–24 months, with execution of the Recovery Certificate taking an additional 6–18 months.
 Summary suits in High Courts (Order XXXVII CPC) can yield decrees within 6–12 months where the defendant cannot raise a triable issue.
 Insolvency proceedings under IBC can result in resolution within 180–330 days from admission.
 Interim relief — attachment orders, injunctions against asset dissipation — can be obtained within days of filing, depending on urgency and forum.
 Our practice focus on pre-filing asset tracing significantly improves realisation speed.